ZubairM-1997/jeeta-matchmaking-backend/README.md

 4) After you have done that, type 'npm run dev' to run the development server

+On AWS, you need need to create 3 DynamoDB tables, one named "users", the second being "user_bio_info" and the last one named "admins".

+on AWS, you will also need to create an S3 bucket named "user_bio_pics"

+All this infrastructure should be set up in the "eu-north-1" region on AWS

 There are 6 Admin endpoints

 1) GET /api/admin/:userId